salesforce/apollo/README.md

 # Apollo
 The Apollo project aims for a distributed ledger platform based on a sea of DAG nodes.
 As such, this project combines several interesting technologies.
 The underlying membership of Apollo is managed by the Fireflies secure communication layer.
-The consensus layer is supplied by Avalanche.
+The consensus layer is supplied by Avalanche, a **GREEN** - i.e. non POW - and quiescent consensus protocol.
 An IPFS-esque DAG based DHT is provided in addition to DAG ledger state.

 ## Requirements
 Apollo requires the JDK 15+.